calnet-oss/grails-external-groovy-plugin/README.md

 the same as in the above example, but add `package myexample` at the top of `Friend.groovy` and move it to the `external-scripts/myexample` directory.

+The rest of this page you only need to read if you're running into class unloading issues.

 ## Class Unloading

 Class unloading can be tricky business due to the inherent nature of object